 really worth it unless you don't already have Prowl and Shockwave.

 After a few years of disappointing Warriors, they decided to make a $20 class

 with slightly better quality and less of a gimmick dependence (clear effect

 parts for weapons rather than motion gimmicks).
-But because they couldn't
+The first eight figures each